chevah/simple-pam/README.md

 The first command builds the object file in the current directory and the second links it with PAM.
 Since it's a shared library, PAM can use it on the fly without having to restart.

+On OS X / MacOS, linking works a bit differently.
+Use something along the lines of:

+`MACOSX_DEPLOYMENT_TARGET=10.8 ld -x -dylib -lpam -lSystem -o /tmp/pam_mypam.so mypam.o`

 **Build Test**

 `g++ -o pam_test src/test.c -lpam -lpam_misc`